jackyhuynh/FraudTransDetection/README.md

 - Please take a quick view of [import data in R](https://support.rstudio.com/hc/en-us/articles/218611977-Importing-Data-with-RStudio?mobile_site=true) if you fail to change the import code.
 - Run the IDE by Choose the Knit option:
 ```
-hit "Knit" button
+hit the "Knit" button
 ```
 ### Data Visualization:

 Using cluster analysis, we can see some hypothesis.
 According to the density-chart, fraud transactions happened from 0 to 8 AM (early morning and during sleep time) while non-fraud transactions happen during active-time.
 This is also common sense since humans usually purchase in the daytime, not when they sleep.
 Therefore, transactions that happen at night (peak at 3 PM) have more chances to happen in fraud-transactions.
-There is 10 more plots and thousands of test.
+There are 10 more plots and thousands of tests.
 Please click [here](https://github.com/jackyhuynh/realtimeFraudDetectionModels-app/blob/main/src/Report.pdf) for the full report.

 ![alt](https://github.com/jackyhuynh/realtimeFraudDetectionModels-app/blob/main/src/picture/transactionHours.PNG)

 ## Deployment
-This can be deployed to any data base system for inventory prediction.
-Please note the application will work with any bigger or smaller data set as long as it follow the design pattern of this data set.
+This can be deployed to any database system for inventory prediction.
+Please note the application will work with any bigger or smaller data set as long as it follows the design pattern of this data set.
 ```
 ## 'data.frame': 284807 obs. of 32 variables:
 ## $ Time : num 0 0 1 1 2 2 4 7 7 9 ...